jaynguyen89/RoutinizeService/README.md

 ###### MediaLibrary

-This library is planned to be added in later development.

-It will be developed using a combination of *CakePHP* and .NET frameworks, therefore, it will consist of 2 smaller projects.
+This library is developed using a combination of ***CakePHP*** and .NET frameworks, therefore, it will consist of 2 smaller projects.

 - CakePHP project: runs in Apache server; provides services to process photos, videos and audios; saves them to local server storage and update data to MySQL server.
 - .NET project: uses MySQL connector to access MySQL server; provides services to RoutinizeCore; communicates with the CakePHP project.